team-middleton/Team-Webster/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  Drink through Music

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+   College students and young adults who enjoy all types of night life.
 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+Our app features an advanced algorithm that calculates the perfect playlist paired with a drink to curate the beggining of your night.
+Whether its a night out at the bars, a party on frat row, or a night home with netflix and chill, our app has the perfect pairing for you.
 ## Problem ##
   > Describe the problem your product solves.

+  Our app solves the social stress of putting together the perfect drink and music pairing.
+Just pick your mood, and you're good to go!
 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  Instead of creating your playlist from scratch everytime, while worrying about choice of drink entandem, for your next pregame input your mood and watch our algorithm produce a delicate pair of tunes and drink to start (or end) your night to!
 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  "Start your night out with ease"
 ## How to Get Started ##
   > Describe how easy it is to get started.

+  Just pick a mood from our drop down, and watch the results fly.
 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  "I'm not very musical, nor a fancy drinker.
+Drink through Music lets me impress any and all friends I have over with the fine taste of a connoisseur!
 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  Let our Drink through Music do the hard work for you, open up our app, input your mood, and let the vibes fly.